Khadosh/AIeph/README.md

 * **Client Components:** Interactive features and state management
 * **Type Safety:** Full TypeScript integration with Supabase types
 * **Component Reusability:** Shared components for create/edit operations
+* **Server Actions for Mutations:** All create, update, and delete operations are handled via Next.js Server Actions, never directly from the client.
+* **No Manual Save:** All chapter and novel edits are autosaved via server actions—there is no manual save button anywhere in the app.
+* **UI Refresh:** After any mutation, the UI is updated using `router.refresh()` to ensure the latest data is always shown.

 ### **Database Schema**
 * **Novels:** Title, description, genre, status, metadata